 Small classes, big resources

-Students here get to know their professors and classmates the way they would at a small liberal arts college but have all of the opportunities of a major research institution with a global reach.
+Students here get to know their professors and classmates the way they would at a small liberal arts college but have all the opportunities of a major research institution with a global reach.

-With no core curriculum, students are able (and encouraged) to build the academic path that is right for them, with guidance from staff and administrators to help them find their way.
+Students are able (and encouraged) to build the academic path that is right for them, with guidance from staff and administrators to help them find their way.
 Many students work on independent projects with professors, mentors, and teams and take advantage of study abroad, internships, and advanced graduate study.
-Several resources, like the Hopkins Office for Undergraduate Research, Dean’s Undergraduate Research Award, Provost’s Undergraduate Research Awards and the Woodrow Wilson Undergraduate Research Fellowships, are available to give participants the chance to complete projects of their own design.
-Johns Hopkins has schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the Washington, DC, area; across the country; and throughout the world.
+Several resources, like the Hopkins Office for Undergraduate Research, Dean’s Undergraduate Research Award, Provost’s Undergraduate Research Award, and Woodrow Wilson Undergraduate Research Fellowship, are available to give participants the chance to complete projects of their own design.
+Johns Hopkins has schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the DC area, across the country, and throughout the world.

 The Homewood campus, Baltimore, and beyond